Conrad Industries (OTCMKTS:CNRD) Share Price Passes Below 50-Day Moving Average of $16.71

-Shares of Conrad Industries, Inc. (OTCMKTS:CNRD – Get Rating) crossed below its 50 day moving average during trading on Thursday .
-The stock has a 50 day moving average of $16.71 and traded as low as $15.85.
-Conrad Industries shares last traded at $15.85, with a volume of 100 shares traded.
+Conrad Industries, Inc. (OTCMKTS:CNRD – Get Rating) shares crossed below its 50-day moving average during trading on Thursday .
+The stock has a 50-day moving average of $16.71 and traded as low as $15.85.
+Conrad Industries shares last traded at $15.85, with a volume of 100 shares trading hands.

 Conrad Industries Price Performance